-The inclusion of GM foods in the food supply, providing there are no safety concerns, allows for innovation by developers and a widening of the technological base for the production of foods.
-E12 is a new food crop designed to reduce blackspot bruising in raw potatoes and acrylamide levels in cooked potato products.
-The Applicant has indicated that reduced blackspot bruising can reduce wastage during storage and processing of potatoes, and that reduced acrylamide levels may provide potential health benefits to consumers.
+GM foods allow for innovation by developers and a widening of the technological base for producing foods.
+W8, X17, Y9, F10 and J3 are new food crops designed to reduce blackspot bruising in raw potatoes and acrylamide levels in cooked potato products.